-When choosing a roof for your new home, you’ll most likely be faced with a choice of the two most popular Australian roofing methods – traditional concrete tiles or corrugated metal roofing with a bonded paint finish, known as Colorbond or CB.
+When choosing a roof for your new home, you’ll most likely be faced with a choice between the two most popular Australian roofing methods – traditional concrete tiles or corrugated metal roofing with a bonded paint finish, otherwise known as Colorbond or CB.

-While concrete tiles have been used throughout Australia for over 75 years and remain the first choice for many homeowners, installations of Colorbond roofs have increased significantly in recent years.
-Originally developed in the USA, the technique of bonding paint to a galvanised base has undergone extensive refinements here in Australia to create a non-combustible roofing material that not only has outstanding resistance to corrosion, chipping, peeling, and cracking, but also offers an aesthetically pleasing solution for all kinds of roofs.
+While concrete tiles have been used throughout Australia for over 75 years and remain the first choice for many homeowners, installations of Colorbond roofs has increased significantly in recent years.
+Originally developed in the USA, the technique of bonding paint to a galvanised base has undergone extensive refinements here in Australia to create a non-combustible roofing material.
+It also not only has outstanding resistance to corrosion, chipping, peeling, and cracking, but also offers an aesthetically pleasing solution for all kinds of roofs.

 Concrete tiles and Colorbond both have their merits, and although sometimes it just comes down to personal preference, it’s important to understand the qualities of both materials in order to make an informed decision suitable for your particular home.

 One major advantage of using Colorbond over concrete tiles is the difference in weight.
 Colorbond is extremely lightweight, meaning that much lighter roof framing can be utilised and rafters can be spaced wider apart.
 Unlike concrete tiles, which tend to absorb a percentage of rainwater before it runs off, Colorbond roofing weighs the same whether it’s wet or dry.
-If you’re considering adding a traditional Australian veranda to your property, it’s advised you go for Colorbond roofing as it’s suitable for use with flat roofs, minor pitches, and steep pitches.
+If you’re considering adding a traditional Australian verandah to your property, it’s advised that you choose Colorbond roofing, as it’s suitable for use with flat roofs, minor pitches, and steep pitches.

-The Colorbond manufacturing process produces a material that is far more resilient and weather resistant than traditional concrete tiles, thus requiring less maintenance.
+The Colorbond manufacturing process produces a material that is far more resilient and weather-resistant than traditional concrete tiles, thus requiring less money on maintenance.
 Colorbond can withstand pretty much anything the Australian weather can throw at it, and it’s also non-combustible.
 However, this resilience can be a disadvantage if you need to add a vent, flue, or air conditioning after the roof has been installed, as it’s extremely difficult to penetrate.

 You’ll also find that Colorbond has exceptional thermal insulation qualities, meaning a possible reduction in energy costs, but you must ensure that there is adequate ventilation in the roof space to minimise the effects of condensation.